A crab boat that sank in the Bering Sea last winter likely capsized after it became coated in hundreds of thousands of pounds of ice.

 "The whole crew was exhausted," said Jorge.
 "I was beating ice with my crew."

-The Polar Sea pulled into port safely after hours spent heaving sledgehammers to break ice.
-But in an interview weeks later, Jorge said the Destination's sinking was a wake-up call for the entire fleet.
+The F/V Polar Sea pulled into port safely after fishermen spent hours heaving sledgehammers to break ice.
+But in an interview weeks later, Jorge said the F/V Destination's sinking was a wake-up call for the entire fleet of about 70 vessels.

 In a fishery that's made huge safety strides in the last two decades, U.S. Coast Guard officials say crabbers have taken the sinking to heart.

-Almost 50 boats participated in a voluntary safety check last year to review their stability criteria, and there were no fatalities in this winter crab season.
+Almost 50 boats participated in a voluntary safety check last year to review their stability criteria, and there were no fatalities during this winter crab season.

-The loss of the Destination marks the fleet's deadliest accident since 2005.
+The loss of the F/V Destination marks the fleet's deadliest accident since 2005.